boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 In this example, we provide the pipeline to calculate the indices for a single state.
-As an bonus, a section of code that plots a index to the map are supplied, as shown in *Figure 1*.
-[1]. *Figure 1* includes two maps of the 2010 Alabama County Level dissimilarity index, White (majority) with respect to Black (minority), calculated using different definitions of lower level geographic unit, i.e. census tract level and block level.
+As an bonus, a section of code that plots a index to the map are supplied, as shown in *Figure 1*\*. *Figure 1* includes two maps of the 2010 Alabama County Level dissimilarity index, White (majority) with respect to Black (minority), calculated using different definitions of lower level geographic unit, i.e. census tract level and block level.

+> \*: The example pipelie only produces one of the plots, where caption
+> had been manually modified.

 | ![](README_files/figure/2010_AL_Disml_tract.png) | ![](README_files/figure/2010_AL_Disml_block.png) |
 |--------------------------------------------------|--------------------------------------------------|